-- (3) After receiving either training pursuant to LMCO § 91.XXX(A)(1) OR (2), all Louisville Metro Police Officers shall receive additional training concerning the Link, which shall be incorporated into all state mandated, bi-annual training of interpersonal violence and sex crimes under KRS 15.334 conducted by the Louisville Metro Police Department (LMPD). - (B) All Louisville Metro Animal Services Officers shall receive training regarding the connection between animal abuse and crimes against people with an emphasis on interpersonal violence.
-Such training shall include current information regarding the connection between animal abuse as a predictor crime with a statistically significant correlation to active and/or future instances of interpersonal violence.
-This training shall include information on the reporting and investigative requirements of this Chapter, as well as state law, and the resources available to pet owners to care for their pets while safe housing is obtained.
-Such training shall be conducted annually.
+(3) After receiving either training pursuant to LMCO § 91.XXX(A)(1) OR (2), all Louisville Metro Police Officers shall receive additional training concerning The Link, which shall be incorporated into all state-mandated training domestic violence and abuse under KRS 15.334 conducted by the Louisville Metro Police Department (LMPD).

+(4) The Louisville Metro Police Department Training Unit shall make all training conducted pursuant to LMCO § 91.XXX(A)(1) or (2) available to MAS Officers, including attendance at said training and all training materials.
+Such training shall be offered at least once annually.